curtwelch/RoboND-Rover-Project/writeup.md

 Drunk Driving -- There was a bug in the drive_rover.sp from Udacity that I fixed in my version of the code and submitted a pull request for to the Udacity repo.
 When picking up rocks, the udacity code would send both a pickup requiest to the simulator, AND the normal control commands.
 This caused the simulator to send back two new telemitry packets, not just one.
 So it caused the rover code to have a cached frame and be a frame behind in the processong.
 But it was worse than that, beause the code send the command first.
 So the first telemtry data back, did not include a "pickin up" mode flag.
 So the rover code would send a second request to pick up.
 Putting it two frames behind the simulator.

 So for each rock picked up, the rover would fall 2 frames behind the simulator.
 This created a control delay problem where the response time of the rover got worse and worse for each rock it picked up.
 It's as if the rover was getting "drunk" from the rocks!
 Funny thing.
-But it drove me CRAZY trying to unerstand why my rover's abiulity to drive kept gettig worse.
+But it drove me CRAZY trying to understand why my rover's ability to drive kept getting worse.
 I finally traked it down and fixed, and now, it's immune to the toxic effects of the rocks. :)

 ##### Rock Pickup hang